canonical/lxd/doc/api-extensions.md

 storage pools using Ceph RBD, when this argument is used the pool will store it's actual data in the pool specified with `data_pool_name` while keeping the metadata in the pool specified by `pool_name`.

+## container\_syscall\_intercept\_mount
+Adds the `security.syscalls.intercept.mount`,
+`security.syscalls.intercept.mount.allowed`, and
+`security.syscalls.intercept.mount.shift` configuration keys to control whether and how the mount system call will be interecepted by LXD and processed with elevated permissions.